 I know, I know - this is a pretty big step two, and it's easier said than done.
 This is why it's important to hone your writing skills regularly and consistently.

 More and more outlets that publish contributor and opinion articles now want to see an already-written article draft and a strong headline included in your pitch.
 Learn to write articles faster and this process will become painless over time.

 In its simplest form, I follow a three-draft approach to producing articles.

-- My first draft is a free-write, a race to get to a thousand words as quick as I can, and usually a steaming pile of garbage.
+➡️ The first draft is a free-write.
+It's a race to get to 1,000 words or more as quickly as you can, and is also usually a steaming pile of garbage.
 That's okay (for now).